gaaf/par2cmdline-mt/README.md

 #par2cmdline-mt

+**OpenMP version is now merged to upstream use <https://github.com/BlackIkeEagle/par2cmdline> instead of this fork.**

 **par2cmdline-mt** is a multithreaded (OpenMP) PAR 2.0 compatible file verification and repair tool.

 To see the ongoing development see <https://github.com/jkansanen/par2cmdline-mt>